Recap vs. Boston Militia – April 2, 2011

 Defensively, the Divas showed vast improvement under the watch of new defensive coordinator Ezra Cooper.
 Coach Cooper, the iconic head coach of the Divas from 2001-2008, came out of retirement to serve under Smart, his former offensive line coach.
 Cooper’s defense played inspired football, holding the Militia to just 54 yards on the ground.

 The Divas led the game from the start and fended off several Militia challenges.
 The final challenge came in the fourth quarter, when the Divas entered the final period with a 28-20 lead.
 Boston advanced the ball to the Divas’ 30-yard line, where they faced fourth and four.
 But Cooper’s defense made a stand, stopping the Militia and forcing a turnover on downs.
-The Divas scored the decisive touchdown with under a minute remaining in the contest.

 With the victory, the Divas have stamped themselves as legitimate contenders for the national championship in their new league.
 The season continues next weekend with a home game against the Keystone Assault.